rohitf/undirected-graph/README.md

 # undirected-graph
-This creates a simple undirected graph in JavaScript.

-Implements an undirected graph using JavaScript / NodeJS and implements certain operations such as breadth-first-search, etc.
+This creates a simple undirected graph in JavaScript / NodeJS.
+It also implements certain operations such as breadth-first-search and finding the number of distinct groups.

-Graph is created from edges in data.txt files (edge pairs).
+The Graph is created from edges in the data.txt file (vertex pairs).